 - Why costumes based on stereotypical representations of ethnic groups (e.g., dressing like an “Italian” or “Mexican”) generalize groups of people, which is a detriment to fostering a safe and inclusive learning environment.

 - Why dressing like a person who is poor (e.g., “hobos,” “bums” or “rednecks”) depicts people from low-income households as stereotypes and is hurtful.

 Discuss gendered messages in costumes

-Dress-up can provide students with an opportunity to express creativity and be imaginative.
-It’s an opportunity to “try-on” different personas and expand their horizons.
-Unfortunately, much of the marketing and messaging around Halloween costume options serve to narrow children’s perceptions of their horizons and reinforce restrictive social norms around gender and sexual orientation.
+Dress-up can be an opportunity for children to “try-on” different personas and expand their horizons.
+Unfortunately, much of the marketing and messaging around Halloween costume options ends up narrowing these horizons and reinforces restrictive social norms around gender and sexual orientation.
 “Girl costumes” predominantly focus on dresses and being pretty, such as princesses or fairies.
-Even superhero costumes have skirts, instead of the potentially more practical pants for crime fighting.
-Older girls quickly find that costumes targeted to them emphasize attractiveness and sexual appeal.
+Even superhero costumes “for girls” include skirts, instead of the more practical pants for crime-fighting.
+Costumes marketed to older girls emphasize attractiveness and sexual appeal.

 Take the opportunity to respect different beliefs

-Include all children
+Include all young people